sws2apps/crowdin-notifications/README.md

 ## Step 3: Create the strings on Crowdin

 - Create source identifier of this format in Crowdin: `YYYYMMDD-XX-title` (eg: `20240827-01-title`).
+- Adjust the context of the title string to include any roles that are valid for the notifications.
+If it is for every users, then set the context to `public`.
+Separate multiple roles by a comma.
 - Create the corresponding body text of this format: `YYYYMMDD-XX-body` (eg: `20240827-01-body`).

   > The two corresponding keys must exist before the API can pick it